How to add surds

 Adding surds involves the addition of radical expressions, where the surds are written with a radical symbol (√) and a numerical coefficient.
 There are several methods for adding surds:

-See also How to pronounce schism
+See also How to use elbow crutches

 1. Simplifying the like terms: Start by simplifying the like terms, which means identifying surds that have the same radicand (the number under the radical symbol).